Denise Scott Brown: Early life

+Education

+Lakofski wanted to be an architect from the time she was five years old.
+She attended the all-girls Kingsmead College, a liberal private school in Johannesburg known for its opposition to some racial restrictions of the period in South Africa.

+She spent her summers working with architects, and from 1948 to 1952 studied architecture at the University of the Witwatersrand.
+While a student she participated in archaeological field expeditions in rural areas of South Africa.
+At Witwatersrand she met fellow architecture student Robert Scott Brown.
+The two became collaborators on student projects and developed a personal relationship.
+She briefly entered liberal politics but became frustrated by the lack of acceptance of women in the field.

-Lakofski traveled to London in 1952, working for the modernist architect Frederick Gibberd.
-She continued her education there, winning admission to the Architectural Association School of Architecture to learn "useful skills in the building of a just South Africa", within an intellectually rich environment which embraced women.
-She was joined there by Robert Scott Brown, whom she had met at Witwatersrand in 1954, and graduated with a degree in architecture in 1955.
+Lakofski moved from South Africa to London in 1952, where she worked for the modernist architect Frederick Gibberd.
+She continued her education after winning admission to the Architectural Association School of Architecture, where she was joined by Robert Scott Brown, and graduated with a degree in architecture in 1955.

 Denise Lakofski and Robert Scott Brown were married on July 21, 1955.
-The couple spent the next three years working and traveling throughout Europe and part of their trip was to Italy with an itinerary devised by their friend, the architectural historian Robin Middleton with whom they had studied in South Africa and met up with again in London.
+The couple spent the next three years working and traveling throughout Europe, including a study trip to Italy planned by their friend, the architectural historian Robin Middleton with whom they had studied in South Africa and met up with again in London.

 In 1958, they moved to Philadelphia to study at the University of Pennsylvania's planning department.
 The following year, in 1959, Robert died in a car accident.
 Scott Brown completed her master's degree in city planning in 1960 and, upon graduation, became a faculty member at the university.